Navigation: Working with EventSentry > Managing Agents >

 If you intend on monitoring the EventSentry agent status on computers in a group where you set Authentication, using the Heartbeat Agent, then please read this note.

-You can set a different username/password by right-clicking the group icon and selecting Set Username / Password as shown below.
+You can set a different user name/password by right-clicking the group icon and selecting Set Authentication as shown below.

 clip0102

-This will bring up the "Set Username and Password" dialog where you can enter the credentials you would like to use:
+This will bring up a dialog where you can enter alternate credentials:

 clip0103